-For day-to-day use, an analgesic pain relief medicine such as paracetamol or aspirin should be in your kit, along with a basic antiseptic solution to clean any nasty scrapes or cuts, and an antiseptic cream to treat them.
-Also include a low dose hydrocortisone cream and antihistamine tablets to handle insect bites, irritations, topical allergies, and any other skin issues that may arise.
-Anti-diarrhoea tablets and an anti-emetic might save your embarrassment on the road should your digestive system come under fire, and a good cold and flu remedy will ease symptoms if you develop the sniffles.
+For day-to-day use, an analgesic pain relief medicine such as paracetamol or aspirin should also be in your kit, along with a basic antiseptic solution to clean any scrapes or cuts, and an antiseptic cream to treat them.
+Also include a low dose hydrocortisone cream and antihistamine tablets to handle insect bites, irritations, topical allergies, and any other minor skin issues.
+Anti-diarrhoea tablets and an anti-emetic might save your embarrassment on the road should your digestive system come under attack, and a good cold and flu remedy will ease symptoms if you develop the sniffles.
 Fluid and electrolyte replacement powder or tablets are useful if you get sick, also motion sickness tablets if you are prone.
 Pack band aids of various sizes, along with some medical adhesive tape, and wound dressings and Steristrips, which can often take the place of stitches in an emergency.
-And for practical use, include a small pair of scissors can be useful (but remember not to pack them in your carryon bag) along with tweezers, a few small packets of tissues, hand sanitiser, and a pack of wet wipes which can be used to clean hands, and other parts of the body in case of accidents.
+And for practical use, include a small pair of scissors can be useful (but remember not to pack them in your carry on bag) along with tweezers, a few small packets of tissues, hand sanitiser, and a pack of wet wipes which can be used to clean hands, and other parts of the body in case of accidents.
 And most importantly, get good travel insurance before you travel; hopefully you won’t need it!